jabo17/kadisredu-reproducibility/README.md

 Afterwards, follow one of the three options:
 ### 1. Method: Provide the dependencies yourself
+- CMake 3.30 or higher
+- GNU G++13 or higher
+- IntelMPI 2021.11 or higher
+- Intel TBB 2021.4.0 or higher
+- libsparsehash (Google Sparsehash)

+The following packages are required for evaluation
+- Python and Pipenv
-- TODO
+- Texlive
-- TODO
+- AWK

 ### 2. Method: HoreKa
-If you are using HoreKa, the dependencies can be provided via `module`.
+If you are using HoreKa, the dependencies to run the experiments can be provided via `module`.
 ```bash
 # At HoreKa login node
 cd kadisredu-reproducibility